jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 The optional methods on the iterator interface -- `return(..)` and `throw(..)` -- are not implemented on most of the built-in iterators.
 However, they definitely do mean something in the context of generators, so see "Generators" for more specific information.

 `return(..)` is defined as sending a signal to an iterator that the consuming code is complete and will not be pulling any more values from it.
-This signal can be used to notify the producer (the iterator responding to `next(..)` calls) to perform any cleanup it may need to do, such as releasing/closing network, database, or file handle resources, etc.
+This signal can be used to notify the producer (the iterator responding to `next(..)` calls) to perform any cleanup it may need to do, such as releasing/closing network, database, or file handle resources.

-If an iterator has a `return(..)` present and any condition occurs which can automatically be interpreted as abnormal or early termination of consuming the iterator, `return(..)` will automatically be called.
+If an iterator has a `return(..)` present and any condition occurs that can automatically be interpreted as abnormal or early termination of consuming the iterator, `return(..)` will automatically be called.
 You can call `return(..)` manually as well.

 `return(..)` will return an `IteratorResult` object just like `next(..)` does.
 In general, the optional value you send to `return(..)` would be sent back as `value` in this `IteratorResult`, though there are nuanced cases where that might not be true.